mustafatosun/DAWN-Sim/README.md

 A Simple Distributed Algorithm Simulator for Research and Teaching.
 The simulator is based on WsnSimPy.
 It has also visualized version in it.

 ## Pre-requirements
+Python version is 3.8
 Install SimPy library

     pip install simpy

+For graphical interface

+    pip install tkinter

 ## Examples